Change the World: Release

 Before Clapton's hit version was released, the song was recorded by country artist Wynonna Judd for her February 1996 album, Revelations (MCA Records).
 Her three-minute, nineteen-second take on the song is more of a neo-traditionalist country music track.
 Judd did not release her version as a single.
 Judd's interpretation was also released on the compilation album Best of America, Volume 2 for Curb Records on June 3, 2003.

 Eric Clapton's version of the song was released on July 8, 1996, on 7-inch vinyl, compact music cassette, and compact disc formats.
 It was later made available as a digital download single.
 The publishing rights of Clapton's recordings belong to Warner Chappell Music, although the lyric writing license is owned by the Universal Music Publishing Group.
 The 1996 single was released and distributed through Reprise and Warner Bros.
 Records for worldwide territories.
 The title was also included on the Phenomenon soundtrack album, released by Reprise Records in June 1996.

 On February 11, 1997, "Change the World" was included on the 1997 Grammy Nominees compilation album, where it was featured alongside other Grammy nominated and winning songs, including "Give Me One Reason" by Tracy Chapman and "Because You Loved Me" by Celine Dion.
 On February 2, 1999, the song was released by Warner Bros.
 Records as an extended play, accompanied by Clapton's 1998 studio effort Pilgrim.

 On October 12, 1999, the pop single was released as part of the number-one compilation album Clapton Chronicles: The Best of Eric Clapton for Reprise Records.
 On September 11, 2001, the song was released on the Clapton Chronicles: The Best of Eric Clapton and Unplugged double compilation for Warner Music Entertainment.
 It was also released on Warner Bros.
 Records' Japan-only compilation album Ballads two years after, on December 23, 2003.

 On October 9, 2007, "Change the World" was released on the Complete Clapton compilation for Reprise and Polydor Records, accompanying the release of Clapton's best-selling autobiography.
 It was also part of the Ultimate Grammy Collection, celebrating contemporary pop music hits, released on November 27, 2007, for Shout!
 Factory.
 On April 28, 2015, the pop title was released on Clapton's compilation album Forever Man, which recognized his biggest hits.

 In total, Eric Clapton's version of "Change the World" has been featured on over 20 releases, including extended plays and various artists compilation albums, produced by both Reprise and Warner Bros.Records.

 Critical reception

-AllMusic critic Matthew Greenwald wrote that Clapton "smartly realized his strength in acoustic-based, soulful folk-pop and cut this fabulous side with noted producer Babyface" after the huge success of Unplugged and "Tears in Heaven."
+AllMusic critic Matthew Greenwald wrote that Clapton "smartly realized his strength in acoustic-based, soulful folk-pop and cut this fabulous side with noted producer Babyface" after the success of Unplugged and "Tears in Heaven."
 Greenwald called the song's homespun quality and overall sense of reality refreshing, writing that the release's "folksy melodic hook and soulful turnaround in the catchy chorus are handled by Clapton admirably here and, more importantly, with honesty and an artless grace."
 He rated the single 2.5 of five stars.